 1. King Arthur Flour 100% Organic All-Purpose Flour, Unbleached

-One of the reasons King Arthur is our first choice is because not only do they understand the importance of the protein in flour, they want to educate bakers about it to make every home-baked good the best it can possibly be.
+One of the reasons King Arthur is our first choice is because not only do they understand the importance of the protein in flour, but they want to educate bakers about it to make every home-baked good the best it can possibly be.

 Other flour companies just want to sell flour.
 King Arthur cares about making your baked goods perfect, and if they’re going to go so far as to put the important Flour IQ information on the bag itself, you can be sure that what’s inside the bag is top quality.